Introducing Currents MCP Server

 Connect your AI tools to Currents using MCP

-Today, we’re excited to share the first version of Currents MCP server.
+Today, we’re excited to share Currents MCP server 2.0.
 You can use this server to connect agents like Cursor, Claude or VS Code directly with Currents.

 What is MCP?